How To Teach Your Dog 3 Basic Commands

 Such a good boy 😍

-Did you recently get a new dog and now you’re looking to teach her some basic commands?
+Did you recently get a new dog and now you’re looking to train her with some basic commands??

 You’ve come to the right place.

 Not only are commands important for making sure your pup is safe, confident and secure, but the entire training process is also a great bonding experience for you both.

 In order to find out which commands are the most important for your dog to know, The Dodo spoke with Shelby Semel, head trainer at Animal Haven rescue in New York City — and she also shared some insights and tips on how to teach them to your dog.

 Below you’ll find out how to teach sit, down and stay — and Semel may have thrown in an extra fun one *just* for you.

 Is a dog too old to learn a new trick?According to Semel, the old saying “You can’t teach an old dog new tricks” is totally bogus.

 “No dog is too young or old for some fun command training sessions,” Semel said.
 “As long as your dog is not restricted by any health problems, you can get started right now!”